nissl-lab/npoi/README.md

 This project fully supports Ukraine people to fight against Russian army.
 This is definitely an invasion.
 Ukraine are actually China's friend for a long time.
 Most core parts of China aircraft carrier, airplane are provided by Ukraine companies.
 I DON'T see any reason that we should support Russia instead Ukraine.

 However, I don't wanna stop Russian developers from using NPOI.
 They are also victims.
-They cannot change Putin or Russia Government mind in any case.
+They cannot change Putin's or Russia Government's mind in any case.
 But if possible, Russian developers may help impact your government although it's risky.
 Thank you!

 NPOI
 ===================